Why you can trust Sunlight Media

 Drupal is a free, open-source content management system.
 This means anyone who knows PHP can use the Drupal CMS framework for free under the General Public License (GNU).

 Drupal CMS framework offers a lot of flexibility using the LAMP stack as its base.
 The modular design of the CMS framework allows you to add and remove features.
+This modularity also contributes to Drupal’s scalability, making it suitable for both small and large-scale projects.
 All you need is to install or uninstall the module in question.
+Additionally, Drupal can also be used to build and manage mobile applications.

 Drupal PHP Framework